The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: From Endmarker 1ppda's to No-Endmarker 1ppda's

 \subsection{Removing the Right Endmarker}

-Throughout Sections \ref{sec:remove-left}--\ref{sec:remove-empty}, we have constructed 1ppda's that neither have the left endmarker nor makes any $\lambda$-move after reading the right endmarker $\dollar$.
-Let $M$ be any of those 1ppda's equipped with only the right endmarker $\dollar$.
+Throughout Sections \ref{sec:remove-left}--\ref{sec:remove-empty}, we have constructed 1ppda's that neither have the left endmarker nor make any $\lambda$-move after reading the right endmarker $\dollar$.
+Let $M$ denote any of those 1ppda's equipped with only the right endmarker $\dollar$.
 In this final stage of our construction toward Proposition \ref{deleting-endmarker}, we further remove $\dollar$ from $M$.
 Notice that, without the endmarker $\dollar$, the 1ppda's cannot in general empty their stacks before halting.

-\begin{lemma} Let $M$ be any $n$-state 1ppda in an ideal shape with stack alphabet size $m$ but using no left endmarker, and assume that there is no $\lambda$-move after reading $\dollar$.
+\begin{lemma} Let $M$ be any $n$-state 1ppda in an almost ideal shape with stack alphabet size $m$ but using no left endmarker, and assume that there is no $\lambda$-move after reading $\dollar$.
 Moreover, we assume that $M$ does not alter the stack content at reading $\dollar$.
-There exists an error-equivalent 1ppda $N$ with no endmarker using $2n+1$ states and stack alphabet size $(n+1)m$. \end{lemma}
+There exists an error-equivalent 1ppda $N$ with no endmarker using $2n+1$ states, stack alphabet size $(n+1)m$, and push size $3$. \end{lemma}

 We briefly remark on our proof strategy for Lemma \ref{no-all-endmarker}.
-Assume that we are reading an input symbol.
-We first simulate the corresponding move of $M$.
-We then predict an encounter of $\dollar$ at the next move and, based on that prediction, we simulate the transition of $M$ taken at reading $\dollar$.
+When $N$ is reading an input symbol, we first simulate the corresponding move of $M$.
+We then predict an encounter of $\dollar$ at the next move and, based on that prediction, we simulate the last transition of $M$ made at reading $\dollar$.
 In the next step, if the next input symbol is indeed $\dollar$ as we have predicted, then we immediately decide either ``accept'' or ``reject'' according to the current inner state.
-Otherwise, since our prediction is incorrect, we need to probabilistically ``nullify'' the simulation of the last move on $\dollar$ and probabilistically simulate the next move of $M$.
-We continue the simulation until $M$ actually encounters $\dollar$.
-If we try to probabilistically ``rewind'' the simulation of the last transition of $M$ on $\dollar$ by taking a strategy of nondeterministically choosing the previous inner state and reversing the last transition of $M$, then the resulting error probability may differ from the original one.
+Otherwise, since our prediction is incorrect, we need to probabilistically ``nullify'' the simulation of the last transition of $M$ on $\dollar$ and then probabilistically simulate the next move of $M$.
+We continue this simulation until $M$ actually encounters $\dollar$.
+As described above, if we try to probabilistically ``rewind'' the simulation of the last transition of $M$ on $\dollar$ by taking a strategy of nondeterministically choosing the previous inner state and reversing the last transition of $M$, then the resulting error probability may differ from the original one.
 Thus, we cannot take this simple strategy in the following proof.